 10:00 am - The Cape Cod Museum of Natural History (869 Main St., Route 6A, Brewster)

-After breakfast, join a naturalist-guided stroll on a wooden-plank pathway through the salt marsh ending at Cape Cod Bay.
-Return to the main building to watch an osprey nest on live webcam, and to explore the museum’s butterfly apiary and touch-tank aquarium.
+After breakfast, stroll the museum's network of trails, winding through coastal pitch pine woodlands, a salt marsh and along a wooden-plank pathway before ending at the barrier beach and tidal pools of Cape Cod Bay.
+Return to the main building to watch an osprey nest on live webcam, and to explore the museum’s butterfly apiary, interactive science lab and touch-tank aquarium.

 12:30 pm - Captain Frosty’s (219 Main St., Dennis)

 Devouring day-boat scallops, ultra-fresh fried cod and hand-cut onion rings under a shady oak tree is a fine way to lunch.
 However, some members of your party may have more exacting palates.
-For these individuals, Captain Frosty’s offers a kiddie burger accompanied by fries, as well as chicken tenders and fries.
-Did we mention their delicious soft serve ice cream for dessert?
+For these individuals, Captain Frosty’s offers a great kids' menu (along with delicious soft serve ice cream for dessert)!

 3:00 pm - Pirate Adventures